elementary/website/docs/code/getting-started.md

 Now it's time to create the rules that will allow your app to be built as a .deb package.
 Let's dive right in:

-1. Like CMake, elementary maintaines a simple version of the "debian" folder that contains all the files we need for packaging.
+1. Like CMake, elementary maintains a simple version of the "debian" folder that contains all the files we need for packaging.
 Let's grab a copy of that with bzr:

     ```bash
     bzr branch lp:~elementary-apps/+junk/debian-template